WeblateOrg/weblate/docs/admin/upgrade.rst

 Notable configuration or dependencies changes:

-* there is new quality check: :ref:`check-translated`
+* There is new quality check: :ref:`check-translated`.
 * The ``INSTALLED_APPS`` now should include ``weblate.permissions``.
 * The per project ALCs are now implemented using Group ACL, you might need to adjust your setup if you were using Group ACLs before, see :ref:`groupacl`